raphaellith/Typewriters-to-Belie-Format/_posts/2025-03-03-Zipfs-Law-On-Tau-Manifesto.md

 ### The estimation

 Now to actually evaluate this formula with regard to The Tau Manifesto!
-To do this, we can extract the contents of the manifesto by [scraping](https://en.wikipedia.org/wiki/Web_scraping){:target="_blank"} and parsing its official website's HTML source code.
+To do this, we can extract the contents of the document by [scraping](https://en.wikipedia.org/wiki/Web_scraping){:target="_blank"} and parsing its official website's HTML source code.
 This gives us a bunch of raw text that looks a bit like this.
 (Below shows the raw text corresponding to the opening lines of the manifesto's first subsection.)

 <pre class="scraped-text">
 1.1 An immodest proposal